 2014 22:1, Safehouse 1&2, Peckham, London.

 2014 Mish Mashed, Gallery 320, Bethnal Green, London.

 2018 Top 7 London exhibitions, Anise Gallery, FAD Magazine.

 2018 Summer Graduate Show, Anise Gallery, LondonLive TV.

 2016 Augustinas Zemrieta, 'Recollections' review, Durys Magazine, 30 - 31.

 2015 Articulaction Meets Kimberley Beach, Articulaction Art Review, 46 - 69.

-Author: Mary Evans, Researcher: Kimberley Beach, Palgrave Macmillan.
+Author: Mary Evans, Author of Contributions: Kimberley Beach, Palgrave Macmillan.

 Funded by the Paul Mellon Centre and the London School of Economics and Political Science.